-- Consists of 1,890,063 shares issuable upon the exercise of options exercisable within 60 days following January 24, 2020, including shares issuable upon the exercise of performance-based (3)options that are expected to vest within 60 days following January 24, 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering, directly held by Mr. Read, 2,307,975 shares directly held by The Nordlingen Trust dated 1/23/2012, as amended and restated, 9/17/2014 of which Mr. Read is a Trustee and 2,307,975 shares directly held by The Redmond Trust dated 10/19/2003, as amended and restated, 9/17/2014 of which Mr. Read is a Trustee.
-Not included in the table above are 210,450 shares issuable upon - the exercise of time-based options held by Mr. Read that vest more than 60 days following January 24, 2020 and 475,165 shares issuable upon the exercise of performance-based options held by Mr. Read that vest more than 60 days following January 24, 2020 and 475,165 shares issuable upon the exercise of performance-based options held by Mr. Read that may vest in the future when the H&F Investor has satisfied additional specified internal rates of return with respect to its investment in the Company.
-Consists of 597,350 shares issuable upon the exercise of options exercisable within 60 days following January 24, 2020, including shares issuable upon the exercise of performance-based options that are expected to vest within 60 days following January 24, 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering.
-Not included in the table above are 126,711 shares issuable upon the exercise of performance-based options held by Mr. Sheedy that may vest in the future when the H&F Investor has satisfied additional specified internal rates of return with respect to its investment in the Company.
-(4) - Consists of 597,350 shares issuable upon the exercise of options exercisable within 60 days following January 24, 2020, including shares issuable upon the exercise of performance-based options that are expected to vest within 60 days following January 24, 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering, and (5) 2,610 shares directly held by Mr. Bracher's wife.
-Not included in the table above are 126,711 shares issuable upon the exercise of performance-based options held by Mr. Bracher's wife.
-Not included in the table above are 126,711 shares issuable upon the exercise of performance-based options held by Mr. Bracher's wife.
-Not included internal rates of return with respect to its investment in the Company.
-Includes 348,231 shares issuable upon the exercise of performance-based options exercise options e - (6) options that are expected to vest within 60 days following January 24, 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering.
-Not included in the table above are 84,474 shares issuable upon the exercise of performance-based options held by Mr. McMahon that may vest in the future when the H&F Investor has satisfied additional specified internal rates of return with respect to its investment in the Company. - The address of each of Messrs.
-Ragatz, Eisen and Narang is c/o Hellman & Friedman LLC, 415 Mission Street, Suite 5700, San Francisco, California 94105.
-Consists of 39,592 shares directly held by the Alterman Revocable Trust of which Mr. Alterman is a Trustee.
-(7) (8) - Includes shares directly held by the Thomas F. Herman Separate Property Trust of which Mr. Herman is a Trustee. - Consists of 6,203,312 shares issuable upon the exercise of options exercisable within 60 days following January 24, 2020, including shares issuable upon the exercise of performance-based options that are expected to vest within 60 days following January 24, 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering, and 8,746,073 shares held by our current executive officers and directors. - The actual anumber of performance-based options that are expected to vest due to the H&F Investor's expected achievement of specified internal rates of return following this offering may vary from those included in the table above, as such amount is dependent on the H&F Investor's achievement of specified internal rates of return with respect to its investment in the (11)Company - (12)Additional selling stockholders include two executive officers of the Company whose beneficial ownership and sales are also included in the aggregate information above with respect to all directors and executive officers as a group.
+- Consists of 543,016 shares issuable upon the exercise of options exercisable within 60 days following , 2020, including shares issuable upon the exercise of performance-based options that are expected to vest within 60 days following , 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering.
+Not included in the table above are 181,015 shares issuable upon the exercise of performance-based options held by Mr. Sheedy that may vest in the future when the H&F Investor has satisfied additional specified internal rates of return with respect to its investment in the Company.
+(4) - Consists of 543,016 shares issuable upon the exercise of performance-based options that are expected to vest within 60 days following , 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering, and 2,610 shares directly held by Mr. Bracher's wife.
+Not included in the table above are 181,015 shares issuable upon the exercise of performance-based options held by Mr. Bracher's wife.
+Not included in the table above are 181,015 shares issuable upon the exercise of performance-based options held by Mr. Bracher's wife.
+Not included in the table above are 181,015 shares issuable upon the exercise of performance-based options held by Mr. Bracher that may (5) - vest in the future when the H&F Investor has satisfied additional specified internal rates of return with respect to its investment in the Company.
+Includes 312,028 shares issuable upon the exercise of options exercisable within 60 days following , 2020, including shares issuable upon the exercise of performance-based options that are expected to vest within 60 days following , 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering.
+Not (6) included in the table above are 120,676 shares issuable upon the exercise of performance-based options held by Mr. McMahon that may vest in the future when the H&F Investor has - satisfied additional specified internal rates of return with respect to its investment in the Company.
+The address of each of Messrs.
+Ragatz, Eisen and Narang is c/o Hellman & Friedman LLC, 415 Mission Street, Suite 5700, San Francisco, California 94105. - (7) (8) Consists of 39,592 shares directly held by the Alterman Revocable Trust of which Mr. Alterman is a Trustee.
+Includes shares directly held by the Thomas F. Herman Separate Property Trust of which Mr. Herman is a Trustee.
+Consists of 5,615,118 shares issuable upon the exercise of options exercisable within 60 days following - (9) (10) - , 2020, including shares issuable upon the exercise of performance-based options that are expected to vest within 60 days following 8,752,651 shares held by our current executive officers and directors. , 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering, and